Rosuav/StilleBot/PostgreSQL.md

 the replication as a database comes up, and only enable it on a down database once it's definitely quiescent.

+UPDATE: This is becoming more annoying.
+Desynchronization is a constant issue.
+It's time to get PG 16.
+Adding the Postgres repo to sources, pinning it to prio 50, and then installing PG 16 is pretty easy.
+Question is, though, what are the quinceconses?

+Will completely dispose of the replication (pub and sub) and start over.

 Changes to table structure
 --------------------------